Is absolutely everyone stressed out these days?

 - Add your ideas for stress-reduction activities

 Step 3.
 Commit Your Stress Strategy to Paper

-On a single sheet of pager or using the FREE workbook I created for you, Your Stress Strategy, list the 2 – 4 ways you’ll eliminate stress from your life this year.
+On a single sheet of pager or using the FREE workbook I created for you, Your Stress Strategy, list the 2 – 4 ways you’ll eliminate stress from your life this year or for whatever period of time you’ve chosen.
 Then write a start and end date for each one on the page and in your calendar.
 You could schedule them by season or quarter if you wish.

 Here’s an example:

 - Winter – Learn my early warning signs of stress and practice catching stress before it catches me